Homewood, Illinois

 Homewood is a village in Cook County, Illinois, United States.
 The population was 19,463 at the 2020 census.

-The village sits just a few miles south of Chicago proper.
-It is bordered by Chicago Heights and Flossmoor to the south, Hazel Crest to the west, East Hazel Crest and Harvey to the north, Glenwood to the east, and South Holland to the northeast.
+It is a south suburb of Chicago.

 Geography

 According to the 2021 census gazetteer files, Homewood has a total area of 5.26 sqmi, of which 5.22 sqmi (or 99.11%) is land and 0.05 sqmi (or 0.89%) is water.
 A south suburban village, Homewood is 22 mi due south of The Loop/downtown Chicago at 800 west and 18300 south on the Chicago grid system.

 Homewood lies on the Calumet Shoreline.
 The ancient shoreline can be seen clearly as the sand ridge along Ridge Road.

+Homewood is bordered by Hazel Crest to the west, East Hazel Crest to the north, Glenwood and Thornton to the east, and Chicago Heights and Flossmoor to the south.

 Economy

 Its historic downtown centered at the intersections of Dixie Highway and Ridge road has a number of small businesses including coffee shops and restaurants, salons, a music shop, bookstore, boutique hotel, and the Homewood Science Center.
 Homewood's other main commercial corridor is located along Halsted street between 183rd and 175th street and is home to a number of large national chain retailers.